 Some physicians also use narcotics contracts to better control patients’ use of opioids.
 These contracts typically prohibit a patient from getting pain medication prescriptions from other doctors.
 Many physicians will obtain random drug testing to ensure that patients are taking their medications as prescribed.

-The Centers for Disease Control and Prevention has issued federal guidelines for prescribing opioids for chronic pain and the U.S. Drug Enforcement Administration has developed a model to help communities fight opioid abuse .
-The states of Minnesota and Wisconsin, and many others, have issued state treatment guidelines.
+The Centers for Disease Control and Prevention has issued federal guidelines for prescribing opioids for chronic pain .
+The states of Minnesota, Wisconsin, and many others, have issued state treatment guidelines.

 This is not intended to serve as legal advice for individual fact-specific legal cases or as a legal basis for your employment practices.